Social Data: What is Its Value and How to Use It to Drive Better Business Outcome

 Tips for smart social media data collection

-Collecting social network data can be a daunting task, but it is important to do in order to make informed business decisions.
+Collecting social network data can be a daunting task, but it is important to do to make informed business decisions.
 You need a tool that gives you raw data and statistical insights so you can see what is working and what isn’t.
-Once you have collected a lot of data, you have the ability to make more confident business decisions and improve other departments’ processes.
+Once you have collected a lot of data, you can make more confident business decisions and improve other departments’ processes.
 Oktopost enables social media marketers to track clicks, leads, and revenue from various social media activities.
 The data collected with Oktopost can be integrated with marketing automation and CRM platforms to help increase ROI.

-In order to use social data effectively, it is important that you collect and integrate the data across all of your channels.
+To use social data effectively, you must collect and integrate the data across all of your channels.
 This will help you provide a more engaging experience for your customers and give you access to valuable customer insights.
 Additionally, integrating social media with other departments in your company (like customer service) can help improve the overall customer experience.

 Know your goals and KPIs